- General Enquiries

 - Digital hearing aid fittings for patients with hearing impairment

-- Bone anchored hearing aid (BAHA) at Charing Cross Hospital: Patients who are suitable for this device are offered a full assessment and counselling.
+- Bone conduction hearing devices (BCHD) at Charing Cross Hospital: Patients who are suitable for this device are offered a full assessment and counselling.
 This is a type of bone conduction hearing aid that requires a surgical implant

 - Vestibular rehabilitation including: